GID Link Representative Nobu Shiita

 With this in mind, I began my activities.

-In 2011, I became involved in the Chugoku and Kyushu chapters of the gid.jp Japan Gender Identity Disorder Association.
-2012, the Chugoku and Kyushu chapters became independent, and in 2013, I became the first Kyushu chapter president.
+In 2011, I joined the Chugoku and Kyushu branches of gid.jp Japan Gender Identity Disorder Association.
+2012, the Chugoku and Kyushu branches became independent, and in 2013, I became the first Kyushu branch president.

 Since 2012, I have been teaching as a GT (guest teacher) at elementary schools, junior high schools, high schools, universities, and medical school nursing departments, etc. During my activities as chapter president until March 2016, I have realized the importance of “knowing.”

-However, most people rarely have the opportunity to hear the basic story.
+However, most people rarely have the opportunity to hear the basics.

 The lack of “knowing” leads to discrimination, prejudice, and bullying.

-So isn’t it important to share LGBTQ+ knowledge with as many people as possible?
+Then, isn’t it important to share 多様な性を生きる人々+ knowledge with as many people as possible?

-If so, I wanted to create a place where people could hear basic stories anytime, so in 2016, I launched GID Link, a support group to strengthen the “bond” between the parties and their families, friends, schools, workplaces, society, and communities.
+If so, I wanted to create a place where people can hear basic stories anytime, so in 2016, I launched GID Link, a support group that deepens the “bond” between the parties concerned and their families, friends, schools, workplaces, society, and communities.

-Specifically, we focus on educational activities such as consultation support, human rights training, human rights learning, lectures, and exchange events for people with gender identity disorder, people suffering from gender identity disorder, their families, and supporters.
+Specifically, GID Link focuses on educational activities such as consultation support, human rights training, human rights learning, lectures, and exchange events for people with gender identity disorder, people suffering from gender identity disorder, their families, and supporters.

-We would appreciate it if you could pass on to others the information, “I heard that if you go to GID Link, you can hear some basic talks.”
+We hope that you will pass on the information to others, “I heard that if you go to GID Link, you can hear basic stories.”

-The social gatherings are full of candid talks that are hard to hear in public, and are very popular.
+The exchange meetings are full of candid talks that are hard to hear in public and are very popular.

 Please come and visit us.
-We are sincerely looking forward to seeing you.
+We are looking forward to seeing you.